AntonioJTH/slicing_polytopes/README.md

 # Hypercube Slice Analysis

-This repository contains a Python implementation to compute all slices of a hypercube in specified directions (Directions for the Slices Q_6.ipynb).
+This repository contains a Python implementation to compute all slices of a hypercube in specified directions (Directions for the Slices Q_6 and Q_7.ipynb).
 The vertices of the hypercube are restricted to have entries in {-1, 1}, representing a `d`-dimensional binary cube.

 ## Overview